 Ask for the provider’s hours of operation to make sure that they can help when you need them.

 Asking questions is very important when you have diverse needs.
 These might be cultural and linguistic, or they might be due to a physical or mental condition.
 Knowing that a provider has the experience and skills to tailor their services to your individual needs will ensure you find the right people to help you.

 Some providers specialise in a single service like transport.
 Others offer more than one service.
-If you have multiple service referral codes, check if one organisation can provide all your services at a discounted rate.
+If you have multiple service referral codes, check if one organisation can provide all your services.

-It's important that you talk with the provider that will be delivering your services, and feel comfortable with them.
+It's important you talk with the provider that will be delivering your services and feel comfortable with them.
 They should provide you with quality services and respect your rights.
-Read more on quality of care and your rights.

-After you’re comfortable with your provider, you develop a care plan together.
-The care plan includes costs and the schedule of services and when they start.
+After you’re comfortable with a provider and decide to accept their services, you will develop a care plan together.
+The care plan includes costs, the schedule of services and when they start.
 Some providers may give you a document to sign while others will accept your verbal agreement of the care plan.